 How does cash back work on credit cards?
 It depends on the card.

 Some cash back cards offer the same cash back rate on every purchase.
 Others offer higher percentages of cash back for certain types of purchases, like travel, dining, groceries or gas.
-A select number of cash back cards rotate their highest-earning cash back categories every quarter.
+A select number of cash back cards rotate their highest-earning cash back categories every quarter or allow you to choose and change your bonus category.

 If you want to know how to earn cash back on a particular credit card, start by understanding the card’s cash back rewards system.

-Are you dealing with a flat-rate cash back card, a bonus category cash back card or a rotating category cash back card?
+Are you dealing with a flat-rate cash back card, a bonus category cash back card or a dynamic category cash back card?

 Flat-rate cash back cards

 Flat-rate cash back credit cards offer the same cash back percentage on every qualifying purchase.
-It doesn’t matter whether you’re buying groceries at Costco or shopping online at Amazon.com—you earn the exact same percentage of cash back per dollar.
+It doesn’t matter whether you’re buying groceries at Costco or shopping online at Amazon.com—you earn the exact same percentage of cash back per dollar spent.

 The Capital One Quicksilver Cash Rewards Credit Card, for example, offers a flat 1.5 percent cash back on all purchases.
 That’s a pretty standard cash back percentage for a flat-rate cash back credit card, and it works out to $15 in cash back rewards for every $1,000 spent.